 Student fellows will be mentored by a current Shanahan Fellow, and they will gain hands-on research experience in neural computation, neural networks, and computational modeling/method development.
 Students will join a vibrant interdisciplinary research community with the opportunity to work with researchers at all levels at University of Washington and Allen Institute for Brain Science.
 As appropriate, fellows will be supported in opportunities to present and publish their work.

-The fellowship will be full time during the summer quarter, with potential opportunities to continue into the academic year.
+The fellowship will be full time during the summer quarter starting in June 2024, with opportunities to continue into the academic year.
 The salary range for this role is $20.19 – $26.98/hour and is eligible for benefits.

 To apply, please send your CV and cover letter to cncadmin@uw.edu.
 Please include a description of your career goals, research interests, and which projects interest you in your cover letter.
 Applications will be reviewed on a rolling basis.